Police misconduct allegations during the 2019–2020 Hong Kong protests: Tear gas usage

 Since 28 July civilians and protesters have collected spent canisters and found that some of the used canisters had been past their use-by date.
 On 12 August the police admitted that they had used "canisters of tear gas past their use-by date".
-Karen Mak, a lecturer from University of Hong Kong, told RTHK that expired tear gas, upon heating, may produce toxic gases such as phosgene and cyanide, though the police insisted that the expired tear gas would not induce additional harmful effects.
+Karen Mak, a lecturer from the University of Hong Kong, told RTHK that expired tear gas, upon heating, may produce toxic gases such as phosgene and cyanide, though the police insisted that the expired tear gas would not induce additional harmful effects.

 Citizens have been directly hit and injured by exploding tear gas canisters.
 On 2 November a volunteer medic was struck and seriously burned.
 The medic, a student of Hong Kong Shue Yan University (SYU), did not have a gas mask and was surrounded only by journalists and other medics at the time of the incident.
 The university expressed "serious concern" over the incident and requested details from the police, as SYU students rallied in support of the injured medic and condemned police violence.

 The extensive use of tear gas sparked public health concerns as residents feared that when heated, the chemicals may react and release dioxin.
 A reporter was diagnosed with chloracne, a condition associated with over-exposure to dioxins, following sustained exposure to tear gas.
 The Food and Environmental Hygiene Department have refused to disclose the chemical composition of the gas, as the police wished to keep it secret.
 The Department of Health and Hong Kong Poison Information Centre of Hospital Authority reported that there was no literature or scientific evidence on dioxin poisoning cases from tear gas exposure.
 The Environmental Protection Department suggested that they had found no anomalies in dioxin concentration levels.
 Secretary Wong Kam-sing commented that the burning of items by protesters would be the cause for any increase in dioxin concentration.